Yoruba Proverbs & Wisdom Collection: Interpretation of Yoruba Proverbs, Idioms, and Cultural Wisdom

 Explanation: Hardships are a test of loyalty.
 During times of trouble, you will discover who your real friends are, as they are the ones who stay by your side and offer support.
 This proverb encourages you to appreciate those who are there for you when things are tough, as they are the ones who truly care.

 In addition to proverbs, the Yoruba language has many idioms (called àpèjúwe or ọ̀rọ̀-ìtàn).
 These idioms make the language more colorful and creatively convey meaning.
 While proverbs usually give clear moral lessons, idioms use vivid images or comparisons, making them easier to remember and more powerful.
-Some idioms in the Yoruba language include:
+Below are some common Yoruba idioms and their meanings.

 Fori Jale Agbon – In Trouble